jim-easterbrook/python-gphoto2/README.rst

     print(str(text))
     camera.exit(context)

-The member functions are more "hand crafted" than the rest of the Python bindings, which are mostly automatically generated from the library header files.
+The member functions are more "hand crafted" than the rest of the Python bindings, which are automatically generated from the library header files.
 This means that there are some functions in the "C" interface that do not have corresponding member methods.
 Those that do include a "see also" reference in their docstring, as shown in the ``pydoc`` example above.

 Error checking
 ^^^^^^^^^^^^^^

-Most of the libgphoto2 "C" functions return an integer to indicate success or failure.
+Most of the libgphoto2 functions return an integer to indicate success or failure.
 The Python interface includes a ``check_result()`` function to check these values and raise a ``GPhoto2Error`` exception if an error occurs.

-This function also unwraps lists such as that returned by ``gp_camera_new()`` in the example.
+This function also removes the error code from lists such as that returned by ``gp_camera_new()`` in the example.
 Using this function the earlier example becomes:

 .. code:: python